logarrhythmic/karaOK/README.md

 # Functions

-Note: this is definitely incomplete and parts might be incorrect.
-As soon as at least one person tells me to fix it, I will.
+**General usage note: Arguments can be left out by passing `nil` in their place, or by passing fewer than the full number of arguments to leave arguments out at the end of the list.**

+Note: parts of this will be out of date or outright incorrect.
+I'm no longer using any of this actively, so tell me if you need something fixed.

+---

     ln.init(tenv_in)

 Takes the ```tenv``` variable from the karaoke templater, to allow the library to directly read the current line and syllable and other such things.
 Also sets shorthands for a few functions.
-For example, instead of using ```!ln.syltime(0.3)!``` you can use ```!st(0.3)!```.
+For example, instead of using ```!ln.syltime(0.3)!``` you can use ```!st(0.3)!```. **This should be called in a `code once` line right after `ln = _G.require "ln.kara"` to ensure that functions work properly.**

+---

     shorthand only: set(var, val)

 Sets variable ```var``` in the templater environment to value ```val```.

+---

     ln.randomize(variable_name, min, max, override)
     shorthand: rset(variable_name, min, max, override)

 If a variable by ```variable_name``` doesn't already exist in the environment, or if ```override``` is true, sets variable ```variable_name``` to ```math.random(min, max)```.

+---

     ln.chari() -> number
     shorthand: ci() -> number

 Returns the current character index, works on char templates too.

+---

     ln.syltime(p) -> number
     shorthand: st(p) -> number

 Returns ```syl.start_time + syl.duration*p```, or ```syl.start_time``` if ```p``` is not provided.

+---

     ln.syldur(p) -> number
     shorthand: sd(p) -> number